pinskylab/how_we_work/working_agreement.md

 9. Be aware of your blindspots and biases!
   - Be open to criticism
   - Speak out compassionately and respectfully on behalf of others and your own wellbeing
-  - Make an effort to suggest imporovements to lab culture
+  - Make an effort to suggest improvements to lab culture
   - This document is always in progress
     - Please suggest changes where you see fit!
     - We will revisit this document at the beginning of each Fall Semester